Academic Staff Support

 Visit the U-Connect website for information and application forms.
 Applications should be made to Emma Booth, Senior HROD Advisor by Friday 3 September.
 Training for mentors will be delivered by an external consultant, Sneha Kiley from Blue Tulip Consultancy, and will take place on Friday 17 September from 2.00pm to 4.00pm.
 You must be available for this session if you wish to be considered as a mentor.

 Become a volunteer mentor!

 The New Beginnings Project, run by Voluntary Action Sheffield, supports asylum seekers and refugees’ integration into Sheffield life through volunteering, employment, education, and mentoring.
 Our staff have for many years mentored people who are settled in the UK and ready to work or study, but we’re now looking for more volunteers to be mentors, as part of our commitment to supporting access to higher education for refugees.

 The role is open to all staff with support and guidance available.
 Mentoring requires a small commitment from you but can make a transformational change in someone’s life.
 To find out more about what’s involved, please refer to the FAQs.
-If you are interested and would like to find out more, Voluntary Action Sheffield are holding briefing sessions – visit the Academic Development and Events page for details on how to book.

 Peer Review and Enhancement (PRE)